Illustration of the four seasons of a woman's cycle: inner winter, inner spring, inner summer, and inner fall. © Recipes for Wellbeing

 Step 1 – Week 1 – Inner Winter (1-6 days of your menstrual cycle when you’re bleeding)

 Your Inner Winter begins on Day 1 of your moon time, which is the first day you begin bleeding.
 Winter is a time of inward reflection, a time of metaphorical death.
 Your energy and hormones are at an all time low and you should make space for rest.
 Winter is not a time to give to others, but to yourself so it is important you learn to be self-loving during this period.
-This might mean arriving later at the office or leaving earlier, spending more time by yourself, creating a safe and cozy space at home… Check out our recipe “Yoga practice for people during menstruation” to look after yourself with kindness.
+This might mean arriving later at the office or leaving earlier, spending more time by yourself, creating a safe and cosy space at home… Check out our recipe “Yoga practice for people during menstruation” to look after yourself with kindness.

 Step 2 – Week 2 – Inner Spring (Around day 7-13 when you’re in the pre-ovulation phase)